 Q1.
 Why should I book a tour through Ephesus Travel Guide?
 Can't I do my own tours?

 > Of course you may be able to arrange your own tours, but why would you want to?
 When you book a tour from Ephesus Travel Guide, transportation and most importantly the services of a well-trained local tour guide is included.
 You're also assured that you'll see the most for your money.
-By booking a tour through Ephesus Travel Guide`s selection of excursions, you'll also save time and money.
+By booking a tour through Ephesus Travel Guide`s selection of private excursions, you'll also save time and money.
 We've done all the thinking for you.
 You'll spend less time doing research and more time having fun.
 You get to choose from the very best and most popular tours in a port of call based on your interest and escorted by local experts who are familiar with the port, it's history, and culture.

 Q2.
 What do tours include? / Are your drivers also the tour guides?